stanleyguevara/reframe-controls-effect/README.md

-# This extension is discontinued and unmaitained
+# This extension is discontinued and not maitained

 Sorry about that.
 I had to pull it down from Adobe Exchange due to installation bug that some users faced.
 At the same time I couldn't refund those users because Adobe doesn't deliver any refund tool.